iniDarren/iniDarren/README.md

 ## Hi there 👋

+I don't know how you got here anyway, but welcome!
-Im Darren Huang, everyone calls me Darreng
+I'm Darren Huang, but everyone calls me Darreng.

 ## About Me
 Im Currently pursuing a Bachelor's degree in Information Systems at Universitas Internasional Batam (UIB), and  I'm in my 6th semester